g3rv4/Refined/README.md

-# Taut :unicorn:
+# Refined :unicorn:

 An extension to improve my Slack experience.
-You can find it for [Chrome](https://chrome.google.com/webstore/detail/taut-a-tool-for-slack/mgicdolhkaeefgmbhlohfjoafacijbfh), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/taut-a-tool-for-slack/) and [Opera](https://addons.opera.com/en/extensions/details/taut-a-tool-for-slack/).
+You can find it for [Chrome](https://chrome.google.com/webstore/detail/refined-a-tool-for-slack/mgicdolhkaeefgmbhlohfjoafacijbfh), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/refined-a-tool-for-slack/) and [Opera](https://addons.opera.com/en/extensions/details/taut-a-tool-for-slack/).

 ## Features

-Check all the features [on its website](https://taut.rocks) :)
+Check all the features [on its website](https://refined.chat) :)

 ## Build from source